|Updated: 26.11.2013 - Next update: 20.12.2013|

 The repeatedly unemployed are those unemployed for more than 12 months in the last 16 months, excluding the aforementioned continuously long-term unemployed.

-Those becoming unemployed after a labour policy service are persons whose unemployment began after the end of a labour policy service and, correspondingly, those transferring from service to service are persons who begin on another service after the conclusion of the previous labour policy service.
+Those becoming unemployed after a measure are persons whose unemployment began after the end of a labour policy measure and, correspondingly, those transferring from measure to measure are persons who begin on another measure after the conclusion of the previous labour policy measure.
 The same person can only be included in one group of those difficult to employ at a time, because these groups are mutually exclusive and such information constitutes cross-sectional information for the last working day of each month.